datalad/datalad-remake/examples/fmriprep-singularity/README.md

 This example requires Singularity.

-Please note, that there is no need to install fMRIprep.
+Please note, that there is no need to install fMRIPrep.
 The singularity container will be automatically retrieved from the ReproNim containers collection.
-However, in order to use fMRIprep you need to obtain a [FreeSurfer license](https://surfer.nmr.mgh.harvard.edu/fswiki/License).
+However, in order to use fMRIPrep you need to obtain a [FreeSurfer license](https://surfer.nmr.mgh.harvard.edu/fswiki/License).

 It is assumed that the license file is located in `/tmp`.
 Make sure to copy it there or modify the `parameter.txt` file accordingly (see the [Add template](#add-template) section below).